canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/install-64k-kernel.rst

     sudo reboot

-Future boots will automatically use the selected kernel flavor.
+Future boots will automatically use the latest version of the selected kernel flavor.

 .. _HWE kernel: https://canonical-kernel-docs.readthedocs-hosted.com/latest/reference/glossary/#term-HWE